draganjancikin/d-office/MIGRATION.md

 # Migration from v4 to v5

-## Add new, MVC structured folders
+## Add new, MVC structured, folders

 ```bash
 ├─ app